yanziv/veronica-website/content/sections/aboutme.md

-Welcome to my personal website!
+Welcome to my website!
 I am a PhD student at Georgia Institute of Technology, [School of Economics](https://econ.gatech.edu).

-My research interests are energy and environmental economics, applied microeconomics, and empirical industrial organization.
-My existing work focuses on how households and firms respond to the broad impact of climate change and the energy transition.
+I am an energy and environmental economist interested in examining the broad impact of climate change and energy transition using tools from applied microeconomics and industrial organizations.
+My current projects demonstrate how technology can address environmental challenges: I examine (i) how smart thermostat automation improves energy conservation during grid emergencies, and (ii) how individuals adjust their behavior to avoid pollution using physical activity data from wearable devices.
+In my ongoing work, I study the impact of battery storage deployment on renewable and conventional generators, specifically in Texas electricity markets.

-Before starting my PhD, I worked as an academic professional at [Institute of Technology Bandung](https://www.itb.ac.id/?n=1728695487) and as an expert consultant for various energy and environmental policy think tanks in Indonesia.
+Before Georgia Tech, I worked as an academic professional and consultant for various energy and environmental policy think tanks in Indonesia.
+I hold a B.S. and M.S. in Petroleum Engineering (specialization in Energy Economics and Policy) from [Institute of Technology Bandung](https://www.itb.ac.id/?n=1728695487), and a M.S. in Economics from Georgia Tech.

 __[CV](/pdf/cv_Afi.pdf)__ (Updated July 2025)